 - Ministry of Business, Innovation and Employment, 'Manufacturing Fact Sheet', 25 March 2020, (www.mbie.govt.nz).

 - Ministry of Business, Innovation and Employment, 'Monthly Labour Market Fact Sheet', 6 August 2020, (www.mbie.govt.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Engineering machinists specialise in one of the following roles:
+Engineering machinists usually specialise in one of the following roles:

-- Fitters and machinists make machine parts for factories.
+- Fitters and turners make parts for factory machines and equipment.

-- General engineers carry out a wide range of maintenance work including welding and fabrication.
+- General engineers do a wide range of maintenance work, including welding and fabrication.

 - Maintenance Engineer

-- Maintenance engineers maintain and fix machinery and production lines in factories.
+- Maintenance engineers maintain machinery and production lines in factories.